chazlarson/Media-Scripts/Plex-Meta-Manager/README.md

 ## clean-overlay-backup.py

-You've deleted stuff from PLex and want to clean up the leftover backup art that PMM saved when it applied overlays
+You've deleted stuff from Plex and want to clean up the leftover backup art that PMM saved when it applied overlays

 ### Settings